WebSpellChecker/wproofreader-docker/README.md

 # WebSpellChecker/WProofreader Docker

-This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the latest [Ubuntu Server (latest)](https://hub.docker.com/_/ubuntu), [CentOS Linux 7](https://hub.docker.com/_/centos) or [Red Hat Universal Base Image 8](https://hub.docker.com/r/redhat/ubi8).
+This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the latest [Ubuntu Server (latest)](https://hub.docker.com/_/ubuntu), [CentOS Linux 7](https://hub.docker.com/_/centos) or [Red Hat Universal Base Image 8](https://hub.docker.com/r/redhat/ubi8) using `Dockerfile`, `DockerfileCentOS`, `DockerfileRedHat` accordingly.

+All configurations use **NGINX** as a default web server for processing static files and service requests.

-**Note!** You can also use a [Docker image with WebSpellChecker/WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that we built and published on Docker Hub.
+**Note!** For evaluation purposes, you can also use a [Docker image with WebSpellChecker/WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that we built and published on Docker Hub.

+Before you begin, make sure you've acknowledged the [installation requirements](https://docs.webspellchecker.com/display/WebSpellCheckerServer55x/Installation+requirements).

 ## Create Docker image

-To create a custom Docker image:
+For production purposes, it's recommended to create a custom Docker image:

-1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker/releases) according to your package version.
-The version of your package is specified in it's name: wsc_app_x64_**5.X.X**.x_xx.tar.gz. **Note:** the version the package and dockerfile must match, or the image may not work.
+1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker/releases) taking into account to your app package version.
+The version is specified in its name: wsc_app_x64_**5.X.X**.x_xx.tar.gz. **NOTE!** Both the package and Dockerfile versions should match as certain configuration features require appropriate changes in the application itself.
-2. Copy the WebSpellChecker/WProofreader installation package (e.g. `wsc_app_x64_5.x.x.x_xx.tar.gz`) to `wproofreader-docker/files` directory.
+2. Copy the installation package (e.g. `wsc_app_x64_5.x.x.x_xx.tar.gz`) to `wproofreader-docker/files` directory.
 Such an installation package can be requested via [contact us form](https://webspellchecker.com/contact-us/).
-3. Adjust the default installation options by modifying one of the Dockerfiles that you want to use: `Dockerfile`, `DockerfileCentOS`, `DockerfileRedHat`:
+3. Adjust the default installation options by modifying one of Dockerfiles:

 ```
 ARG protocol=2
 ARG web_port